 - Superb indoor leisure complex with two heated swimming pools, Jacuzzis, saunas, steam rooms and drench shower (Roman Pool open daily 8.30 am to 8.30 pm – Wednesdays to 9 pm – for all ages, under adult supervision.
 Waterfall Pool open daily 8.30 am to 6.30 pm for adults and children over 10 accompanied by a swimming adult)

 FACILITIES FOR SMALL CHILDREN:

 - Outdoor - small children’s play areas with swings, climbing frames, slides, Wendy house and football field.
 Indoor - a huge play area with slides, puzzles, pool table, table football, snooker and table tennis

-- Extra t/cots and h/chairs provided
+- Extra travel cots and high chairs provided

 - Mother and baby changing facility with walk-in shower/wet room (indoor pool).
 Roman pool with shallow learning bay.

 - One well-behaved dog is welcome in all cottages (except Mill Leat) (Dogs go free 2 November - 13 December).